isabella232/autospotting.io/content/faq.md

 discontinue it, actually it's quite the opposite, external contributions are accelerating and the software is maturing fast.
-There are already hundreds of installations and many companies are evaluating it or using it for development environments, while some are already using it in production.
+There are already hundreds of installations and many companies are evaluating it or using it for development environments, while some are already using it in production and on/or on large scale installations saving them millions yearly.

 Since it's open source anyone can participate in the development, contribute fixes and improvements benefitting anyone else, so it's no longer a tiny